 Stephen has also produced replicas of the medieval tiles that were found on the Merton Priory site, one particular design being a gargoyle apparently unique to Merton.
 He is also actively involved in the work of Wandle Heritage.

-Stephen and his wife Claire Bradfield, herself a potter for more than 30 years, have extensive teaching experience and are currently giving pottery lessons in the Wheelhouse.
+Stephen and his wife Claire Bradfield, herself a potter for more than 30 years, extend a warm welcome to the Wheelhouse.

 |Stephen Llewellyn Pottery, The Wheelhouse, Merton Abbey Mills, Merantun Way, London SW19 2RD|